-The mathematical models developed are deterministic in nature (ordinary differential and partial differential equations), are used to elucidate the importance of mechanisms within the system being studied and to help in directing future experimental work.
+My work is focused on developing well informed mechanistic mathematical models of biological and biomedical processes in collaboration with biological, biomedical and pharmacological colleagues in both industry and academia.
+The mathematical models are used to elucidate the importance of mechanisms within the system being studied and to help in directing future experimental work.
+Mathematical methods employed include ordinary and partial differential equations, multi-scale modelling, numerical methods for ordinary and partial differential equations, agent based modelling, cellular automata, model parameterisation, identifiability analysis, dynamical systems theory, asymptotic perturbation theory and model reduction methods.
 Models are solved using computational and analytical (asymptotic) techniques and work is carried out in close collaboration with experimental colleagues.

 In terms of applications, my work can be broken down into six main areas.

 More details regarding current biological application areas are as follows.

 - Intracellular signalling cascades: This work focuses on understanding how complex, small to large scale genetic and protein-protein interaction cascades function.